As a founder who is passionate about every aspect of my company, I often catch myself talking a lot about my work when socializing.

 Network while learning.

-I believe that as a small business owner, the most important factor for our success lies within our ability to build relationships.
+As a small business owner, I believe the most important factor for our success lies within our ability to build relationships.
 One coffee meeting, one business networking mingle, or one email can cause a ripple effect of connections.
 Some of Trusty Oak’s clients were connected to us for more than a year before they became paying customers.

 When you believe in the power of these singular moments in business, then every interaction is equally valuable.